What is the procedure for selling land with unpaid taxes?

 Yes, arranging payment plans before selling a property is possible.
 Here’s how:

-- Start Early Negotiations: Discuss settling tax debts before putting your property on the market.
+- Start Early Negotiations: Consult on settling the tax debt before listing your property on the market.

-- Agree on Installment Payments: Work out a schedule with the tax authority that lets you clear tax liabilities over time.
+- Agree on Installment Payments: Work out a schedule with the tax authority to clear tax liabilities over time.

 By taking these steps, you can settle all tax obligations before any property transactions.